V4Fire/Client/src/components/traits/i-items/README.md

 ### [itemKey]

-To optimize the re-rendering of items, we can specify the unique identifier for each item.
+To optimize the re-rendering of items, we can specify a unique identifier for each item.

-The prop value can be provided as a string or function.
-In the string case, you are providing the name of a property that stores the identifier.
+The prop value can be provided as a string or a function.
+In the case of a string, you are providing the property name that stores the identifier.
-If the function case, you should return from the function a value of the identifier.
+If the case of a function, you must return the identifier value from the function.

 ```
 < b-tree :items = myItems | :item = 'b-checkbox' | :itemKey = '_id'